 The average hold luggage limit for a long economy flight is about 23kg.
 It’s super important you get a light one for expats, as they’ll pack more than normal.

 Have you ever happened to have the same suitcase as someone else on your flight?
 I have a couple of times, and I was worried about getting the wrong suitcase because I didn’t have a tag to differentiate it.

 It’s a simple and small gift but it can be a saviour.
-Your friend doesn’t want to arrive in a new country and get the wrong luggage or someone else getting her luggage!
+Your friend doesn’t want to arrive in a new country and get the wrong luggage or someone else get her luggage!

-I’m not a big fan of travel pillows as I find it very difficult to sleep on a flight, however, it can be useful because it gives you some comfort.
+I’m not a big fan of travel pillows as I find it very difficult to sleep on a flight, however, they can be useful because it gives you some comfort.

 At the same time, you can also look at passport wallets!
 I love keeping my passport neat and the closest to brand new.

 If your friend is obsessed with photography and capturing good memories on her trips, a camera is definitely your best option.

 There is a good range of cameras – from expensive and professional DSLR or mirrorless cameras to fun and spontaneous instant cameras.